Watch an Introduction Video of SGAT

 Ascent to the Sanctums

-The sacred journey begins as devotees ascend to the second floor.
+The sacred journey begins as devotees make their way to the second floor.

 3